ESSENTIAL Sheet Worker RULE

 What Happens If You Ignore This RULE?

-If you put some kind of check in the sheet worker (console.log is handy here), you’ll find that sheet worker is not being triggered, and may scratch your head wondering why.
+is handy here), you’ll find that the sheet worker is not being triggered, and may scratch your head wondering why.

 This can be very frustrating.
 The fact that it can work for some time then suddenly stop encourages people to think or to argue that the problem must be something else.
 Don’t fall into that trap – just make sure that attributes on the event line are always in lower case.
-You will never have this issue.
+Then you will never have this issue.

 Why Do People Not Do This?